All Episodes

 Ted Cruz takes to the stage.

-Will he or won't he live up to his campaign pledge and promise that he would endorse the eventual nominee, uh, Laura Ingram speaking.
+Will he or won't he live up to his campaign pledge and promise that he would endorse the eventual nominee, Laura Ingram speaking.

-So anyway, it's it's really good.
+So anyway, it's really good.

 I think the thing I liked about Don Jr., for my father, impossible is just the starting point.